anakametrics/Mobile-Gaming-User-Retention-A-B-Testing-Testing---Python-Power-Bi/README.md

 This A/B test reveals that retention is better when the first gate remains at level 30.
 The dashboard and analysis demonstrate a data-driven approach to decision-making in mobile game design — balancing engagement, monetization, and player satisfaction.

+Insight

+Moving the gate from level 30 to 40 reduces both 1-day and 7-day retention, confirming that earlier gating encourages higher engagement

 🛠️ Tools & Technologies